github/docs/content/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization.md

 In this section, you can find the access required for security features, such as {% data variables.product.prodname_advanced_security %} features.

-{% note %}
+> [!NOTE]

-**Note:** Repository writers and maintainers can only see secret scanning alert information for their own commits.
+> Repository writers and maintainers can only see secret scanning alert information for their own commits.

-{% endnote %}

 {% rowheaders %}